VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 7**
+- Further significant improvement of PATAPI driver
+- BleskOS on USB is on small partition, so you can format rest of USB to another filesystem

 **Update 6**
 - Significat improvement of PATAPI driver
 - You can stop reading from Audio CD by ESC